stealth/opmsg/README.md

         --native,       -R      EC/RSA override (dont use existing (EC)DH keys) --encrypt,      -E      recipients persona hex id (-i to -o, needs -P) --decrypt,      -D      decrypt --in to --out
-                        -d      same as -D, but invoke gpg if PGP data was found --sign,         -S      create detached signature file from -i via -P --verify,       -V      vrfy hash contained in detached file against -i --persona,      -P      your persona hex id as used for signing
+        --sign,         -S      create detached signature file from -i via -P --verify,       -V      vrfy hash contained in detached file against -i --persona,      -P      your persona hex id as used for signing